kjkwang/APIM-Gateway-Developer-Tools/README.md

 Contributions are welcome and much appreciated.
 To learn more, see the [Contribution Guidelines][contributing].

 ## Documentation
-For more documentation including API references, go to our [DocOps](https://docops.ca.com/gateway) site.
+For more documentation on the CA API Gateway, visit our [DocOps](https://docops.ca.com/gateway) site.

 ## License
 Copyright (c) 2017 CA. All rights reserved.